benjaminion/upgrading-ethereum-book/src/book.md

 Fork data is stored in the [BeaconState](/part3/containers/state#beaconstate) to indicate the current and previous fork versions.
 The fork version gets incorporated into the cryptographic domain in order to invalidate messages from validators on other forks.
 The previous fork version and the epoch of the change are stored so that pre-fork messages can still be validated (at least until the next fork).
 This ensures continuity of attestations across fork boundaries.

-Note that this is all about planned protocol forks (upgrades), and nothing to do with the fork-choice rule, or inadvertant forks due to errors in the state transition.
+Note that this is all about planned protocol forks (upgrades), and nothing to do with the fork-choice rule, or inadvertent forks due to errors in the state transition.

 #### `ForkData`